Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Bayesian-Inspired Population Model

 A key challenge for Bayesian sampling in autoregressive generation is handling the time dimension.
 Standard stochastic regularizers, such as Dropout \citep{srivastava2014dropout}, are typically applied independently at each forward pass.
 For a sequence $y_{1:T}$, this implies integrating over the parameters at every token step:

 We argue that Eq.~\eqref{eq:token_wise} is misaligned with coherent multi-step reasoning: it re-samples $\theta_t$ at each token, which can disrupt cross-token logical consistency by changing the underlying computation mid-generation.
 Instead, we adopt \emph{hypothesis sampling}.
 In the Bayesian view, a single sample $\theta \sim p(\theta|\mathcal{D})$ corresponds to one coherent hypothesis.
 Once sampled, this hypothesis should remain fixed for the entire sequence.
+This also fits the real-world scenario, as each sequence is normally written by one person (which corresponds to one LLM in our sample).
 The predictive distribution is:

 We approximate Eq.~\eqref{eq:hypothesis_sampling} using Monte Carlo integration with $K$ samples.
 For each sample $k$, we draw a noise vector $\epsilon^{(k)}$ once and freeze it, obtaining a specific model member $\theta^{(k)} = \theta_{\text{MAP}} + \epsilon^{(k)}$.
-This ensures that the entire sequence $y_{1:T}$ is generated by a single consistent instance, while enabling population-level aggregation without storing multiple full sets of weights.
+This ensures that the entire sequence $y_{1:T}$ is generated by a single consistent LLM instance, while enabling population-level aggregation without storing multiple full sets of weights.